takent-labs/technical-documentation/README.md

 API security is non-negotiable.
 I have implemented a **Stateless** authentication system based on **JWT (JSON Web Tokens)**:

+> [!IMPORTANT]
-- After validating credentials with **Bcrypt** in the Auth service, the API issues a signed token.
+> - After validating credentials with **Bcrypt** in the Auth service, the API issues a signed token.
-- I have developed NestJS **Guards** that intercept requests to private endpoints.
+> - I have developed NestJS **Guards** that intercept requests to private endpoints.
 If the client does not present a valid token in the `Authorization: Bearer <token>` header, the API automatically denies access.
-- The token contains only the minimum necessary information, such as the `sub` or User ID, avoiding the exposure of sensitive data in network traffic.
+> - The token contains only the minimum necessary information, such as the `sub` or User ID, avoiding the exposure of sensitive data in network traffic.

 ### **Examples of requests and responses**